erigones/esdc-docs/user-guide/gui/datacenters/settings.rst

 ==========================

 * **VMS_IMAGE_REPOSITORIES** - Object (key=name, value=URL) with remote disk image repositories available in every virtual data center.
+* **VMS_IMAGE_SOURCES** - List of additional IMGAPI sources that will be set on all compute nodes.
+* **VMS_IMAGE_VM** - Global image server - primary IMGAPI source on all compute nodes.
+Empty value means that most of the image-related operations will be performed only in the DB.

 .. _dc_iso_image_settings: